 - Launch the Settings app on your iOS device.

-- Under "My Devices," tap the information icon (the circled "i") next to AirPods Pro in the list.
+- Tap the name of your AirPods Pro, just under your Apple ID banner.
+Alternatively, tap Bluetooth, then tap the information icon (the circled "i") next to AirPods Pro in the list.

 - Under "Press and Hold AirPods," tap Left or Right, depending on which AirPod you want customize.